-A campervan or motorhome hire in Arnhem Land is the best way to experience the region.
-VroomVroomVroom can assist you in finding a rental campervan to provide you all the conveniences of a modern home, and allow you to travel at your own pace.
-To compare and book the best campervan rental rates, simply search using our user-friendly booking system.
+A campervan or motorhome rental in Arnhem Land is the best way to experience the region.
+VroomVroomVroom can assist you in finding a rental camper to provide you all the conveniences of a modern home, and allow you to travel at your own pace.
+To compare and book the best RV rental rates, simply search using our user-friendly booking system.
 Choose to pick up your campervan from locations around Australia.

 View Campervan Rental Locations in Australia in a larger map

 Bark Hut Inn sits along Arnhem Highway at Mary River.
 It is a historic destination that offers affordable accommodations such as powered and unpowered sites, twin budget rooms, family budget rooms and Delta Unit.
 Its campsite facilities include a bar, a barbecue area, car parking spaces, gas, ice, laundry, shop, restaurant, public telephone and outdoor swimming pool.
 Visitors can camp, swim and enjoy the beautiful natural surrounds.